Azure/azure-sdk-for-java/sdk/spring/README.md

 ### Data/Telemetry

-This project collects usage data and sends it to Microsoft to help improve our products and services.
+This project collects usage data to help improve our products and services.
 Read our [privacy][privacy-statement] statement to learn more.

 [maven]: https://maven.apache.org/